hkamran80/articles/markdown/articles/2023-02-13-fido2-ssh-keys.md

 Confirm user presence for key ED25519-SK SHA256:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

-Click the button on your security key, then you should see "User presence confirmed",
+Click the button on your security key.
+Then, you should see "User presence confirmed",
 at which point you should be logged in.

 ## Conclusion